 About National Disability Services

-In 1945, the Australian Advisory Council for the Physically Handicapped was formed in response to the need for national co-ordination of the respective state and territory bodies.
-By the beginning of the 1960's, it was recognised that disability service providers had many common interests, regardless of what particular group they served.
+NDS traces its roots back to 1945, when the Australian Advisory Council for the Physically Handicapped was formed in response to the need for national co-ordination of the respective state and territory bodies.
+By the beginning of the 1960s, it was recognised that disability service providers had many common interests, regardless of what particular group they served.
 As a result, the Australian Council for the Rehabilitation of the Disabled was established in 1963.
 This more inclusive body allowed the voluntary sector to address the government with a united voice when lobbying on disability issues.